 - Or use some crackers and serve as a dip.

-- Char-grill some eggplant slices, and serve, layered with the mash and accompanied by a green salad.
+- Char-grill some eggplant slices, and serve, layered with the spread and accompanied by a green salad.

-- Accompany a plate of roast vegetables with the mash.
+- Accompany a plate of roast vegetables with the spread.

 - Drop a Tblspn in the centre of a bowl of creamy soup.